Football Running Into The Kicker Penalty

 When they are in the act of kicking, punters and kickers are among the most vulnerable players on a football field.
-Not only do they wear very minimal padding, but the act of kicking a ball leaves them very open to being hit.
+Not only do they wear very minimal padding, but the act of kicking a ball leaves them in a very open position.
 Running into a kicker is a penalty that occurs when a defensive player hits the kicking leg of the punter or kicker.

 Running into the kicker occurs when a defensive player either makes contact with a punter or kicker’s kicking leg or when they prevent the punter or kicker from landing onto the ground safely.
 Running into the kicker can be called if a defensive player slides under the punter or kicker, preventing them from landing on the ground.
-This can often be very controversial because it is hard to stop your momentum once you are running towards a kicker or punter in an attempt to block the kick.
+This can often be very controversial, because it is hard to stop your momentum once you are running towards a kicker or punter in an attempt to block the kick.

-|Running Into The Kicker||5 Yards||5 Yards||5 Yards||5 Yards||5 Yards|
+|Running Into The Kicker||5 Yards||5 Yards||5 Yards||5 Yards|

-This penalty is very different from roughing the kicker.
-This is because roughing the kicker is a fifteen yard penalty with an automatic first down.
-This comes very importantly into play when you consider that in a split second the referees have to decide which penalty to call.
-In an important moment, especially in the fourth quarter, this can change the outcome of a game, giving a punting or kicking team another chance to score a touchdown.
+This penalty is very different from roughing the kicker, which results in a fifteen yard loss with an automatic first down.
+This distinction comes most importantly into play during the split second in which the referees has to decide which penalty to call.
+In such a moment, especially in the fourth quarter, calling one over the other can change the outcome of a game, giving a punting or kicking team yet another chance to score a touchdown.